LogtalkDotOrg/logtalk3/tools/ports_profiler/NOTES.md

 	| ?- set_logtalk_flag(debug, on), set_logtalk_flag(source_data, on).

 Be aware, however, that loader files (e.g. library loader files) may override default flag values and thus loaded files may not be compiled in debug mode.
+In this case, you will need to modify the loader files themselves.

 Generating profiling data
 -------------------------